-You successfully applied for the job, they obviously like what they read in your well prepared resume.
+You successfully applied for the job, they obviously like what they read in your well-prepared resume.
 The day arrives, now it’s time to excel, and land this job.

 You have decided, I want a new job.
 After searching and applying, an interview for a great job, with your name on it, has been offered.
 You have prepared extensively, follow all the ‘dress for success’ tips and arrive in a calm, well-rested manner.
-You are feeling confident, arrive ahead of the scheduled interview time to enable you to sit, relax and wait; your ready to excel !!!
+You are feeling confident, arrive ahead of the scheduled interview time to enable you to sit, relax and wait; you are ready to excel !!!

-You make sure you googled the organisation or company, perhaps contacted them to ask any relevant questions and prepare yourself about the organisations information, how they are going, where they want to be, their direction and their main competitors.
+You make sure you googled the organisation or company, perhaps contacted them to ask any relevant questions and prepare yourself about the organisations’ information, how they are going, where they want to be, their direction and their main competitors.
 You consider a point of difference this organisation has compared to their competition and how you embrace this difference.
-Your friend has coached you and practiced with you beforehand, so you are now able to answer the anticipated interview questions within one to two minutes.
+Your friend has coached you and practised with you beforehand, so you are now able to answer the anticipated interview questions within one to two minutes.
 You do not want to prolong an answer; direct and quick responses are best.
 You may listen to the brilliant self-confidence session to ensure your mind is focused and confidence is optimum.
 You are prepared and you going to nail this.

-Of course you have contacted the organisation to learn if the interview is one person or a panel.
+Of course, you have contacted the organisation to learn if the interview is one person or a panel.
 You have asked, recorded and learnt the names of the interview panel so you are familiar and can repeat their name when introduced.
 Being self-confident is an imperative part of your interview.
 Consider getting and listening to the self-confidence session to ensure you are so prepared and ready.
 Nothing can shake you as you look forward to this opportunity to shine and excel.